TheV360/sb_file_toolkit/reference/thinkabout.md

 so, when load a file, i'll borrow the first 2 bytes to check the version, then branch based off that.

+## smart alternative

+just save a file alongside the thing like `.meta.sb3`.